 Pinellas County is aggressive with DUI enforcement.
 It even calls its DUI squad, "the Wolfpack".

 The police and the State Attorney Bernie McCabe work hand in hand.
-So its not suprise that pinellas county is aggressive prosecuting DUI's and more difficult than the average county for a Drunk Driving Lawyer to get a DUI reduced.
+So it's not surprising that Pinellas County is aggressive prosecuting DUI's and more difficult than the average county for a Drunk Driving Defense Lawyer to get a DUI reduced.

 A first time DUI conviction carries up to 12 months probation and a minimum fine of $1000.00.
 Jail is a possibility, but unlikely if the DUI did not result in property damage or injury to another.
 Expect your license to be suspended by the County Court Judge for a minimum of 6 months.

 Also expect substance abuse evaluations and treatment.
-And expect to take DUI school with the Suncoast Safety Counsel in St. Petersburg.
+And expect to take DUI school with the Suncoast Safety Council in St. Petersburg.

-A 2nd DUI that occurs within 5 years of a previous conviction does carry a minimum of ten days in the county jail., higher fines, a longer drivers license suspension, and an ignitition interlock.
+A 2nd DUI that occurs within 5 years of a previous conviction does carry a minimum of ten days in the county jail., higher fines, a longer driver's license suspension, and an ignition interlock.